-Optimizing For Search
+Optimizing SEO For Local Search

 A leader in just about everything they do, success in reaching consumers is at the will of the marketer who understands the regular algorithm updates and responds appropriately.
 Sounds easy enough, right?
 Wrong.
 As a platform that rolls out multiple new updates every day, Google is not making announcements to the public or marketing professionals that say, “Hey!
 This is new, adjust accordingly.”
 If you are not keeping up with the changes, your digital assets can very quickly be left behind.